hunterhogan/mapFolding/README.md

 (mapFolding) C:\apps\mapFolding> getOEISids

 Available OEIS sequences:
   A001415: Number of ways of folding a 2 X n strip of stamps.
+(Now extended to n=20!)
   A001416: Number of ways of folding a 3 X n strip of stamps.
   A001417: Number of ways of folding a 2 X 2 X ...
 X 2 n-dimensional map.
   A001418: Number of ways of folding an n X n sheet of stamps.